 - Yes, if one our doctors has determined that euthanasia is the most humane alternative for a patient.

-- General disposal means the hospital disposes of the pet with hospital policy (tallow works).
+- General disposal means the hospital disposes of the pet according to hospital policy (Tallow Works).

 - Each vaccination needs to be boostered depending on the animal’s risk of exposure to that disease.
-The exception is the Rabies vaccination: the first vaccination is valid for 1 year; subsequent Rabies vaccinations are valid for 3 years, unless you plan to relocate to an area that requires more frequent vaccinations (e.g. Texas, or other states with higher rabies prevalence).
+The exception is the Rabies vaccination: the first vaccination is valid for 1 year; subsequent Rabies vaccinations are valid for three years unless you plan to relocate to an area that requires more frequent vaccinations (e.g., Texas or other states with higher rabies prevalence).

-- While we prefer to see patients by appointment, we do realize that illnesses and injuries don’t always occur at convenient times.
-We will try to work you in as soon as we are able.
+- While we prefer to see patients by appointment, we realize that illnesses and injuries don’t always occur at convenient times.
+We welcome walk-ins and will try to work you in as soon as we are able.

-- We do offer this service; however, there is cage care fee (for use and cleaning of the kennel or cage) and we must be able to reach you if we have any questions.
+- We do offer this service; however, there is a cage care fee (for use and cleaning of the kennel or cage), and we must be able to reach you if we have any questions.

 - Some flea control products are available without an examination; others are by prescription and require an examination (and sometimes a blood test) before we can dispense them.
 We recommend parasite control throughout the year, as flea eggs in the house can hatch at any time.
-We also have a premise spray, “Knockout” available for using on carpets and upholstery in your house.
-When all else fails, we recommend a visit from Flea Busters who will guarantee a flea-free environment when they are done.
+We also have a premise spray, “Knockout,” available for use on carpets and upholstery in your house.
+When all else fails, we recommend a visit from Flea Busters, who will guarantee a flea-free environment when they are done.
 Fleas transmit parasites and bacterial diseases; they need to be eradicated from your pet.